A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice: The Era of Deep Learning in Recommender Systems

 \subsection{Deep Learning-based Recommender Systems}

 \textbf{Multi-Layer Perceptrons} Traditional RS primarily use linear methods like matrix factorization \cite{koren2009matrix}, which struggle with capturing complex user-item interactions.
 In contrast, Multi-Layer Perceptrons (MLPs), a type of feedforward neural network, use deep layers to model these nonlinear interactions more accurately, improving both prediction accuracy and recommendation quality.
 The evolution of MLPs is seen in RS such as Neural Collaborative Filtering (NCF) \cite{he2017neuralcollab}, Deep Factorization Machine (DFM) \cite{guo2017deepfm}, Wide \& Deep \cite{cheng2016wide}, xDeepFM \cite{lian2018xdeepfm}, Deep \& Cross Network (DCN) \cite{wang2017deep}, FMLP-Rec \cite{Zhou2022Filter-enhancedRecommendation}, a model with learnable filters for improving sequential recommendation—and FinalMLP \cite{Mao2023FinalMLP:Prediction}, which combines dual MLP architectures with feature selection for effective Click-Through Rate (CTR) prediction.
+MLP recommenders typically select embedding size, hidden-layer count, and dropout via validation to trade off capacity and generalization~\cite{He2017NCF,guo2017deepfm}.

 \textit{Challenge with MLP:} Despite their success, MLP models in RS face challenges like complexity, the risk of overfitting, lack of spatial invariance, issues with vanishing or exploding gradients, and explainability concerns.